pink-junkjard/hyperfiddle/README.md

 > <img src="https://i.imgur.com/Kok1tz9.png">
 >
 > *On the left, we see `:post/content` attribute is a Datomic `:db/type/string`,
-> being rendered as markdown.
-On the right, we see it wired up.
-Renderers
+> being rendered as a CodeMirror with markdown syntax highlighting.
+On the right, we
-> can be any ClojureScript expression and are eval'ed at runtime.*
+> see it wired up.
+Renderers can be any ClojureScript expression and are eval'ed at runtime.*

 Here is a fiddle renderer: